R U C K E R S P A P E R S

 A BIT OF HISTORY

 Many years ago when I was making copies of Ruckers virginals and harpsichords, I cut quite a large number of wood-blocks from which I printed up the patterns that were necessary to decorate these instruments.
 Doing this was one of the many ways that I tried to learn more about the processes involved in the making of the historical instruments made by the various members of the Ruckers family before I wrote my book on the Ruckers family tradition.
 Since then these hand-cut blocks have lain neglected and un-used.
-In the intervening period between when they were cut some 25 years ago and now many people have asked me if I would sell papers printed from these blocks.
+In the intervening period between when they were cut some 40 years ago and now many people have asked me if I would sell papers printed from these blocks.
 As I now have a bit of time, I have decided to make copies of these papers available to the public and to other harpsichord makers in particular.
 These papers are printed on hand-made acid-free cotton/linen rag paper which will not discolour with age.
 Unfortunately most modern Flemish papers currently available are printed on cheap but readily available wood-pulp paper which, just like old newspapers, becomes brittle, turns darker and discolours with age and exposure to light.
-Only acid-free rag paper has the stability not to change properties with exposure to light over a long period of time.
+Only acid-free rag paper has the intrinsic stability ensuring that it does not to change properties with exposure to light over a long period of time.
 Hand-made, neutral pH paper is, however, much more expensive than ordinary paper because of the amount of time and manual work that goes into its manufacture.
 This, along with the time involved in the actual preparation of the designs and the cutting of the blocks, is one of the main components of the cost of these papers.

 MAKING THE BLOCKS